AliQumail/AliQumail/README.md

 - 🔭 Working on Projects using MERN stack
 - 🌱 Learning how to write clean code
-- 💬 Looking to purse a career in full stack development
+- 💬 Looking forward to purse a career in full stack development
 - 📫 Connect with me on Linkedin https://www.linkedin.com/in/ali-qumail-4b77601a8/

 ### Skills